mooinglemur/zsmkit/README.md

 These features are planned but not yet implemented
 * Callback from library into the application for loop/end notification
-* Ability to dynamically alter the tempo
-* Ability to fetch current song state
 * Feature to suspend specific channels for all priorities, allowing the channel/voice to be used outside of ZSMKit, such as simple in-game sound effects, for instance.